thehappycheese/nicklinref_rust/README.md

 `NLR_DATA_FILE` option and restart the application.
 Fresh data will be downloaded.

 > Note: This software will not create or delete directories.
-Please make sure the target directory specified by `NLR_DATA_FILE` exists.
+Please make sure
+> the target directory specified by `NLR_DATA_FILE` exists.

 ### 2.6.
 Usage - Coordinate Reference System (CRS)

 The coordinate system of the returned geometry depends on the coordinate system downloaded from `NLR_DATA_SOURCE_URL`.

-However, this software will only work correctly with EPSG:4326 (which is also called WGS84 for eldritch reasons beyond mortal comprehension.
+However, `offset=` feature will only work correctly with EPSG:4326 (which is also called WGS84 for eldritch reasons beyond mortal comprehension.
 See
 <https://spatialreference.org/ref/epsg/wgs-84/>) This is because the
-`&offset=...` parameter will only work correctly if the source uses a spherical coordinate system (degrees).
-The software uses a rough approximation to convert from meters to degrees assuming that there are `111320` metres per degree.
+`&offset=...` uses an approximation to convert from meters to degrees assuming that there are about `111320` metres per degree.

 ## 3. Roadmap / Future Features

-- Modify `/show/` mode to accept all query types... maybe by extending the path specification like this
-  - `/show/lines/`,
-  - `/show/points/`,
-  - `/show/batch/` etc ?
-- With `/lines/` mode
-  - define behaviour when a reversed interval is provided (`slk_to < slk_from`).
+- Define behaviour when a reversed interval is provided (`slk_to < slk_from`).
-  - define behaviour when a zero length interval is provided (`slk_from == slk_to`).
+- Define behaviour when a zero length interval is provided (`slk_from == slk_to`).
-  - Consider allowing multiple features to be requested at once by one or more of the following methods
-    - sending json with POST mode, or
-    - sending json in GET mode, or
-    - allowing multiple values per parameter `&road=H001,H002`
+- Make `f=GeoJSON` return only the `MultiLineString` or `MultiPoint` feature without wrapping it in the redundant `Feature` object.
+- Make `GeoJSON` and `WKT` modes return a `Point` instead of a `MultiPoint` and a `LineString` instead of a `MultiLineString` when there is only a single result.
+- `f=latlon` averages multiple point results into a single point.
+  - Make a way to optionally do this when fetching points in `wkt`, `geojson` and `json` modes.
-- modify `/batch/` mode to accept both interval and point queries
+- Modify `/batch/` mode to accept both linestring and point queries at the same time

 ## 4. Comparison with previous python version